clojurebridge-minneapolis/installfest/docs/why_clojure.md

     italian_dinner(main_course, side, beverage);

-In designing Clojure Rich Hickey combined the good parts of LISP and combined it with the powerful Java Virtual Machine.
+In designing Clojure, Rich Hickey combined the good parts of LISP and combined it with the powerful Java Virtual Machine.
 As a result Clojure is an *opinionated* LISP that...